The Lifebelt Particle Filter for robust estimation from low-valued count data: Acknowledgements

 \section{Acknowledgements}

 AC, GOR, SEFS and DDA are supported by Bayes4Health EPSRC Grant EP/R018561/1.
 AC, AMP, PJB and DDA are supported by the MRC, programme grant MC\_UU\_00002/11.
-TJM is supported by an ``Expanding Excellence in England" award from Research England.
-GOR is further supported by the Alan Turing Institute.
+TJM is supported by an ``Expanding Excellence in England" award from Research England..
+AC is further supported by by the Royal Society (Dimension Supercharged Projective Sampling project). {We are thankful to the two unknown reviewers that provided insightful comments to a previous version of this manuscript. }